 And now, despite the fact that the internet and platforms such as Google, YouTube, Facebook, and Twitter have become completely dominated by the Right, these same Conservatives are whining about being shut out and censored, doing so without the least bit of self-consciousness on the very platforms they claim to be mistreated by.

 Trump, as he so often does, has recognized and tapped into a vein of resentment — this time against Big Tech.
-Whether he’s ranting against Amazon or claiming shadow bans on Twitter or that Conservatives have been silenced on Facebook.
+This is true whether he’s ranting against Amazon or claiming shadow bans on Twitter or that Conservatives have been silenced on Facebook.

 The Google nonsense is just the latest, greatest example.
 The rants about the president‘s own searches for Trump news only bringing up Liberal sources was followed by the claim that Google has censored his State of the Union speech: